-Food waste is a big problem for the environment.
-And public places, like schools or hospitals, create a significant proportion of this waste.
-With this in mind, a group of Grantham Scholars – Jonas Cromwell, Gloria Mensah, Ye Jiang, and Eunice Oppon – went to Anne Grove Primary School.
-Their aim?
-To try help reduce food waste in schools.
-The group has written a blog to explain how they worked with the kids and staff on this important environmental issue.
+Food waste is a big problem for the environment and public places, like schools, create a significant proportion of it.
+So Grantham Scholars Jonas Cromwell, Gloria Mensah, Ye Jiang, and Eunice Oppon went to Anne Grove Primary School to try and help them reduce their waste.
+In this blog, they explain how they worked with the kids and staff on this important environmental issue.

 Did you know 10 million tonnes of food and drink waste is generated each year in the UK?
 Or that 7.1 million tonnes of that comes from our homes?
 Or that it takes an area the size of Wales to produce the food we waste?